Skip to content

 Can I Access Subscription Meta Data?

-Another option is to find the associated order for the subscription, as this order is typically for the initial payment, which often contains the required metadata.
+However, there is a workaround.
+In your Zap, find the associated order for the subscription, as this order is typically for the initial payment, which often contains the required metadata.

 • Step 1.
 WooCommerce app → Subscription Resource, and Subscription created Trigger Rule.